Gospel of John: Structure and content

-The majority of scholars see four sections in the Gospel of John: a prologue (1:1–18); an account of the ministry, often called the "Book of Signs" (1:19–12:50); the account of Jesus's final night with his disciples and the passion and resurrection, sometimes called the Book of Glory or Book of Exaltation (13:1–20:31); and a conclusion (20:30–31); to these is added an epilogue that most scholars believe was appended later by either the author of chapters 1–20 or by somebody else (Chapter 21).
-Disagreement does exist; a growing number, such as Bauckham, and Mark Goodacre, argue that John 21 was part of the original work..
+The first section of the Gospel of John presents a short prolegomenon followed by a schematic account of the ministry of Jesus, with seven signs that culminate in the raising of Lazarus and validate the truth of his words.
+The second part of the text portrays the final week of Jesus’s life, recounting the Farewell Discourse and the passion and resurrection narratives.
+The gospel is usually divided into a prologue (1:1–18), an account of the ministry often called the "Book of Signs" (1:19–12:50), the account of Jesus's final night with his disciples and the passion and resurrection, called the Book of Glory or Book of Exaltation (13:1–20:31), and an epilogue (Chapter 21).
+A growing number of scholars, such as Bauckham, and Mark Goodacre, argue that John 21 was part of the original work given the lack of manuscript evidence otherwise.
+Chapters 15-17 and 21 are commonly believed to be added by either the author of the rest of the gospel or by somebody else; Attridge notes that proposing stages in the gospel's composition does not imply a change in authorship.
 John displays a profound coherence and unity throughout, and the view of the gospel as a communal product of multiple editions is today in retreat, as literary critics approach the work as a unitary text.